 The Pittsylvania County Public Safety Department is responsible for coordinating emergency management and public safety services for the more than 61,000 citizens that live in Pittsylvania County, Virginia's largest locality.
 The department oversees the County’s 9-1-1 Center, Animal Control, Emergency Management and Fire and Rescue Operations.
 The department is also responsible for the County’s Public Safety radio system and maintains a citizen notification system.

-With Pittsylvania County being so expansive and rural, much of the county receives emergency services from the 23 volunteer fire and rescue agencies spread out within its borders.
+With Pittsylvania County being so expansive and rural, much of the county receives emergency services from the more than 20 volunteer fire and rescue agencies spread out within its borders.
 Public Safety coordinates efforts between these diverse agencies and their volunteers.

 The Public Safety Department also works with a wide range of external agencies like the Pittsylvania County Sheriff's Department, the Virginia State Police, the Virginia Department of Emergency Management, the Virginia Office of EMS, the Virginia Department of Fire Programs, the Virginia Department of Forestry, the Red Cross, and FEMA.

 We are the heart beat of Pittsylvania County, and the vital link between you and the help you need!
 We are there when you need us most.